Tidal surface states as fingerprints of non-Hermitian nodal knot metals: Results

 have opposite signs, i.e. in the topological region,

 \thickmuskip=3mu

+This is the criterion to determine topological surface states.
 As these conditions are not the same as that for Hermitian PH symmetric topological modes, we expect the NKM topological regions to be different from the drumhead regions of Hermitian nodal metals.
 We shall call them ``tidal regions'', since we will see that they can be intuitively understood via ``tidal effects'' in a marine landscape analogy.
 As the underlying arguments are rather intricate, we shall first elaborate on the simplest example of the nodal Hopf link, and then show how that motivates such a graphical interpretation.